jamesashokfe/jamesashokfe.github.io/README.md

 # My Portfolio Website

-This is my portfolio website built with,
+This is my portfolio website built with:

 - Next.js
 - Tailwind CSS